Jerry F. Hough: Education and career

 Entering Harvard on scholarship at age 16, Hough received his A.B., A.M. and PhD from Harvard University.
 His first teaching positions were at the University of Toronto and at the University of Illinois at Urbana-Champaign.
 Hough taught at Duke from 1973 until 2016, and was professor emeritus at the time of his death.
 He was a fellow at the Kennan Institute of the Wilson Center in 1984, where he worked on a project on the administration of Soviet agriculture.
 He was a nonresident senior fellow at The Brookings Institution from the mid-1980s through the 1990s.
-From 1990-1996 he founded and directed the Center on East-West Trade, Investments, and Communication at Duke University.
+From 1990 to 1996 he founded and directed the Center on East-West Trade, Investments, and Communication at Duke University.

 In his autobiographical preface to Changing Party Coalitions: The Mystery of Red State-Blue State Alignment, Hough discussed the impact of historical events and key mentors on this thinking.
 He wrote, “Stalin died during my first class on the Soviet Union.
 It was taught by Merle Fainsod, a great Americanist and a great specialist on the Soviet Union who became the supervisor of my doctoral dissertation.
 Perhaps my greatest debt at Harvard is to William Yandell Elliott, who was given the task of being my tutor in my junior and senior year and who supervised my honors thesis on American policy toward the Soviet Union from 1940 to 1946.
 At that time Elliott was a close adviser to Vice President Richard Nixon and the dissertation supervisor of Henry Kissinger — and, as such, had a key unrecognized role in bringing the two together.
 I learned about the problems of nuclear deterrence from Elliott five years before Kissinger was to make the arguments in public.
 But most of all Elliott delighted in teaching a young boy from the California desert the insider's perspective on how Washington politics really worked.
 Others also come to mind.
 Talcott Parsons and Barrington Moore infused Soviet studies at Harvard with a developmental perspective.
 I took courses from Zbigniew Brzezinski, Jimmy Carter's National Security Adviser, and was the teaching assistant for Marshall Shulman, who was to become the adviser on the Soviet Union to Cyrus Vance, Carter's Secretary of State.
 Never was I a more confident — or accurate — forecaster than on the problems Carter would have in his foreign policy when he gave both of my former professors a key role in his Administration.
 Yet, I learned an enormous amount from the conflicting perspectives of the two.”